Galleria Borghese logo

 The relief depicts three winged putti sleeping deeply, their bodies lying in different positions slightly overlapping each other: one putto is crouched and rests his head on his reclining companion, who in turn rests his head on the third putto, reclining on his side, whose head touches the back of the first.

-The three putti are sculpted in white marble and lie on an oval base of a touchstone, surrounded by a moulded frame in antique yellow and Siena yellow marble.
+The three putti are sculpted in white marble and lie on an oval base of a touchstone, surrounded by a moulded frame in antique yellow and restored with Siena yellow marble.
 The chromatic contrast of the different materials used accentuates the three figures, which stand out from the background, emphasised by the motif of the little foot of one of the three putti protruding from the frame.

 The three winged putti could represent Morpheus, Phobetor and Phantasos, personifications of dreams, daughters of the Night (Faldi 1954, p.
 13).